thewca/wca-regulations/wca-regulations_2012.md

     - A2a) At the beginning of the event, the competitor submits his puzzle, in its solved state, to the scrambler and waits in the competitors area until he is called to compete.
     - A2b) A scrambler scrambles the puzzle according to the regulations in Article 4.
     - A2c) After the scrambler starts the scramble, the competitor must not see the puzzle until the the inspection phase begins.
     - A2d) When taking a puzzle from the scrambler, the judge shall briefly inspect the puzzle to ensure thorough scrambling of said puzzle.
 The judge shall raise any concerns with the scrambler, who shall then conduct a detailed check.
-[NOTEL: "Should"?]
+[NOTE BY LUCAS: "Should"?]
     - A2e) The judge shall place the puzzle onto the mat in a random orientation and shall cover it completely.
 The competitor must not request a specific orientation.
 Penalty: 2 seconds.
-[NOTE: is the last sentence (and the penalty clause) necessary?]
+[NOTE BY SARAH: is the last sentence (and the penalty clause) necessary?]
 - A3) Inspection
     - A3a) The competitor may inspect the puzzle before beginning each solve.
     - A3a1) The competitor is allotted a maximum of 15 seconds to inspect the puzzle and start the solve.